This post may contain affiliate links. Please read my disclaimer for more information.

 Yes, but you will permanently destroy your relationship with the coffee gods and will never enjoy a delicious shot of espresso again!

-As you must have heard, pre-ground coffee beans lose most of their essential oils, freshness, and flavors at their state.
+Pre-ground beans lose most of their essential oils, freshness, and flavors.

-Coffee beans envelop most of these oils and flavors inside to protect the inner content from being oxidized.
-Oxidation occurs when coffee’s content comes in contact with oxygen.
+The Coffee bean envelops most of these oils and flavors inside the hard shell to protect the inner content from being oxidized.
+Oxidation occurs when the content inside the bean comes in contact with oxygen.

-Pre-ground coffee delivers a stale tasting coffee and has zero-to-negligible essential oils.
-On the other hand, whole coffee beans preserve the content inside for a longer period, and fresh grinding pours all the content directly for brewing.
+Pre-ground delivers a stale-tasting coffee and has a minimal amount of the natural essential oils left.
+On the other hand, whole coffee beans preserve the content inside for a more extended period, and when freshly ground, all of these oils are present to give you the flavor, crema, and body you expect.

-Apart from packaged pre-ground coffee, a better option would be investing in Nespresso espresso machines or ESE pods.
-This pre-ground coffee comes in packaged aluminum containers or paper pods that directly open inside the machine.
+A better option would be investing in Nespresso espresso machines or ESE pods.
+This pre-ground coffee comes in packaged aluminum containers or paper pods that stay fresh longer than pre-ground options.

 On the other hand, ESE pods (Easy-serving espresso) are flat disc-like paper coffee bags inserted in the portafilter with a pod basket.
 Pods basket is compulsory to brew ESE pods, but most of the machines offer them.